Pixel (973) 784-8402

 Is the Legal Process for Injury Claims Different for Public vs. Private Property in Jackson?

-Yes, the process differs for premises liability claims involving public vs. private property.
+Yes, the process differs for claims involving public vs. private property.
 With public property, the owner is usually a government entity, and the rules for suing the government are different.
 Claimants must first file a notice of claim with the relevant government entity within 90 days of the injury date or injury discovery date (NJSA 59:8-8).
 Once the entity receives the notice, there is a six-month waiting period.
 After that, you can file a claim in the appropriate court.
 If you miss the 90-day filing deadline, the state could permanently bar you from recovering compensation against them.

 How Long Do I Have to File a Premises Liability Lawsuit in Jackson, NJ?

 We also work on a contingency basis, meaning we only take a fee if we win your case.
-With this arrangement, you can secure experienced legal counsel without worrying about the stress of upfront payment.
+With this arrangement, you can secure an experienced legal team without worrying about the stress of upfront payment.
 We promise to leave no stone unturned and will utilize every available legal strategy to recover your losses.

-Written by: Brach Eichler Injury Lawyers Last Updated : May 27, 2025
+Written by: Brach Eichler Injury Lawyers Last Updated : August 4, 2025

 It's All About Results